KT-Emmani/SQL-PROJECT---UAE-USED-CARS-ANALYSIS/README.md

 ## Data Source
-UAE Used cars Data: The primary dataset used for this analysis is the "uae_used_cars_10.csv" file, having 12 columns with detailed information on used cars in UAE like the Make, Model, Year, Mileage, Price, Location, Cylinder, Body type, Transmission, Fuel Type, color and description.
+UAE Used cars Data: The primary dataset used for this analysis is the "uae_used_cars_10.csv" file, which contains 12 columns.
 Dataset can be found in Kaggle [download](https://www.kaggle.com/datasets/mohamedsaad254/uae-used-cars-analysis-full-project-v1-0)

 ### Sample Dataset